discretize/discretize-guides/fractals/silent-surf/index.md

 ## Corrupted First Mate Dolus
 ### Mechanics Overview
-Click the tabs below to see an overview of each mechanics for this fight and how to mitigate them.
+Click the tabs below to see an overview of each mechanic for this fight and how to mitigate them.
 <Tabs>
 <Tab title="Dread Visage">
 <Grid>